 Research projects on-going in the laboratory include:

-Evolution of germ cell determination in vertebrates--This project is in collaboration with Dr. Andrew Johnson from the University of Nottingham.
-We have been studying mode of germ cell determination in vertebrates, and how it may affect macroevolution by release of a developmental constraint.
+Evolution of germ cell determination in vertebrates-- This project is in collaboration with Dr. Andrew Johnson from the University of Nottingham and with Dr. Brian I. Crother.
+We have been studying mode of germ cell determination in vertebrates, and how it may effect macroevolution by release of a developmental constraint.

-Physiological effects of saltwater intrusion on amphibians--This is a recent project in which we are studying the effects of salinity on the development of amphibians.
+Physiological effects of saltwater intrusion on amphibians—Effects of salinity on the development of amphibians.
 This work currently focuses on the effects of varying concentrations of salt on the expression of “heat-shock” proteins in frog embryos.